arceos-org/percpu/README.md

 These features control the working mode of the crate:

 - `sp-naive`: Force **single-core** mode.
 Each per-CPU data is just a global variable, architecture-specific thread pointer register is not used.
-This feature **disables** `non-zero-vma` and `custom-base`.
+This feature makes `non-zero-vma` and `custom-base` ineffective.
 - `non-zero-vma`: Allows the `.percpu` section to be placed at a **non-zero VMA**.
   Required for Linux user-space programs as some linkers that don't support VMA 0.
 - `custom-base`: Allows **user-defined memory allocation** for per-CPU data areas.
   Useful for dynamic CPU count or custom memory requirements.
+This feature **changes the signature** of `init()` function.

 These features further control the behavior of the crate: